 ABOUT DIGITAL ART

-Both in the visual arts as in other art disciplines.
-Artists, currently graduating from art schools, often opt for new media to give shape to their thoughts.
+Newly graduated artists, both in the visual arts and in other art disciplines, often opt for new media to give shape to their thoughts.

-Digital art exploits the digital, often current, tools that are available in the social environment, ridicules it, and shows a different side of our history.
+Digital art exploits the digital, often current, tools that are available in the social environment, by ridiculing them, and shows a different side of the story.

-While much of humanity gloats about new gadgets, apps and games, digital art shows us the consequences of digitization on aspects of social life.
-It is often about an uncertain society that affects us with more and more strait-jacket of systems.
-A rat race, in which we can eat or be eaten by them.
+While much of humanity gloats about new gadgets, apps and games, digital art shows us the consequences of digitization on all aspects of social life.
+It often portrays the uncertainty of the society – thanks to the strait-jacket of systems.
+This can be represented by rat race, in which we can eat others or be eaten by them.
 We all know the benefits of technology – it has enabled us to communicate during Covid-19 lockdowns, for instance.
-Still we have almost no choice but to participate: is there really anyone who still parks without app to be registered in?
-And who still moves anonymously through the increasingly army of shopping streets?
-But a relief is to be able to communicate in a period of lockdown.
+Still we have almost no choice but to participate: is there really anyone who still parks without an app that requires registration?
+Who is still able to move anonymously through the increasingly invasive shopping streets?

 Digital art makes us stop for a moment in that maelstrom of ‘progress’.
-Digital art confronts us with compelling digitization, constant changes in our global environment and our adaptability to this.
-Digital art also teaches us how we can relate to this.
+It confronts us with the compelling digitization, constant changes in our global environment and our adaptability to these.
+It also teaches us how we can relate to them.

 The world of digital art is often a research platform and an art lab, where artists and scientists work together.
-Artists often dive into their unknown world.
-In the digital art circuit, thinking along and letting go new solutions about world problems is one of the goals.
+Artists often dive into an unknown world to experiment new methods, thoughts and concepts.
+Reflecting while producing and exploring new solutions to world problems are part of the digital art circuit.

 image credit – app going to a nursing home

-Art historians search for an irrefutable definition to draw up a so called “Cannon for digital art”, a sensitive issue.
+Art historians tend to search for an irrefutable definition to draw up a so-called “Cannon for digital art”, which is a sensitive issue.

-In DDAMA’s view, the attractive thing about digital art is that this form of art represents the ultimate democratization of art.
-That work of professionals and laymen can mix and redraw that definition: the question “what is art” is again turned upside down in digital art.
-Every generation of artists achieves existing definitions about what art is, then go to find new definitions.
+In our view, the charm of digital art is that this form represents the ultimate democratization of art.
+The work of professionals and laymen can mix and redefine the existing definition: The definition of art is again turned upside down by digital art.
+Every generation of artists discusses new definitions of art before finding their own definitions.
 That is an interesting process to which DDAMA would like to introduce its visitors and followers.
 What do you consider as “Digital Art”?
 Would you like to reflect on it together?

-That is not to say that DDAMA does not develop criteria about what it wants in-house, when it comes to digital art.
+All of this is not to say that DDAMA does not have criteria about what it wants in-house, when it comes to digital art.

-What are the art-related criteria of the choices that DDAMA makes about art?
-These include:
+The art-related criteria of the choices that DDAMA makes about art include:

-- Everything painted with a brush, is not always interesting art, everything that is made with a computer is not digital art in the sense that it is interesting for DDAMA.
-It is the job of DDAMA to be in the offer of digital art the art-historical content and interesting make choices.
+- Everything painted with a brush, is not always interesting art, everything that is made with a computer is not digital art within the interests of DDAMA.
+It is the job of DDAMA to find in the offer of digital art the art-historical content and make interesting choices.

-- Digitally made photos, video or films are only then interesting for DDAMA if it has been manipulated in a unique way.
+- Digital photography, video or films are only interesting for DDAMA if they have been manipulated in a unique way.

-- The use of an interesting digital technique does not have to be interesting digital artwork.
-Digital art must be visually interesting yield images.
-Of course, that also applies to digital art by other disciplines other than visual arts.
-Fashion, music, design must also have visual qualities.
+- The use of an interesting digital technique in itself is not necessarily always an interesting digital artwork.
+Digital art must yield visually interesting images.
+Naturally, that also applies to digital art by disciplines other than visual arts.
+Fashion, music, design, it must also have unique visual qualities.

-- Digital art can be very attractive, can have interactive qualities.
-However, it should not be primarily entertainment.
+- Digital art can be very attractive, and can possess interactive qualities.
+However, it should not be solely entertainment purposes.
 In a museum playful elements are allowed and included in an exhibition route.
-Digital art must have a substantive layer.
+But digital art must have a special substantive layer.

-- Many museums have switched to telling the story in recent years in the form of an expertise.
-Digital Art is ideally suited for this, as well as displaying digital art digitally, on the artists’ pages of the site
+- Recently many museums have switched to telling the story in the form of an experience.
+Digital art is ideally suited for this, as well as displaying digital art digitally, on the artists’ pages of our site.